 And make sure everything is backed up, so that you don't lose important things if you have a computer crash.
 Putting things right is a nightmare at the best of times, but losing important information can be disastrous and time-consuming, as well as very stressful.

-Do you Make Lists? - Take This Poll and See How You Measure Up Against Other Pollsters
+Do you Make Lists?
+Take the Poll Below and See How You Compare With Other Pollsters

 I like to work with lists - I nearly always date them, as I have so many lying around, some several months old.
 I try to cross things off as soon as I have done the things on the list, but I don't always remember.
 Every now and then I take whatever is outstanding on the old list, enter it on a new list and chuck out the old one.
 I also add things to the Task List on my computer Outlook programme.
 How do you deal with reminders?